Last Updated on October 29, 2021 by Lawrence Berezin

 Felder called the parking ticket warriors vultures, standing at a meter that was about to expire with a ticket in hand.
 White took offense at that characterization.
 Instead, he described the warriors as hard-working New Yorkers trying to earn a living.

 Get all the facts about the “grace period” and other important NYC parking ticket issues straight from the horse’s mouth.
 Let’s continue our discussion after you view the debate.
+And, you may want to debunk some grace period myths.

 Who is the winner?
 Or, is the driving public the losers, again?